NVIDIA/TensorRT-LLM/examples/falcon/README.md

 TensorRT-LLM Falcon builds TensorRT engine(s) from HF checkpoint.
 If no checkpoint directory is specified, TensorRT-LLM will build engine(s) with dummy weights.

-Normally `build.py` only requires a single GPU, but if you've already got all the GPUs needed while inferencing, you could enable parallelly building to make the engine building process faster by adding `--parallel_build` argument.
+Normally `build.py` only requires a single GPU, but if you've already got all the GPUs needed while inferencing, you could enable parallel building to make the engine building process faster by adding `--parallel_build` argument.
 Please note that currently `parallel_build` feature only supports single node.

-Here're some examples:
+Here are some examples:
 ```bash
 # Build a single-GPU float16 engine from HF weights.
 # It is recommend to use --remove_input_padding along with --use_gpt_attention_plugin for better performance